loni-art/loni-website/README.md

 loni.neocities.org

 things to do:
-get the Common Lisp SSG (src/blog/ssg-test.cl) running to aid in making the website
+get the cl SSG (src/blog/ssg-test.cl) running to aid in making the blog
+\*maybe just a small js thing instead?